meepospammer/sound-of-eggert/README.md

 The project should be hosted on http://localhost:3000 by default.

 ## APIs

-The APIs we used were nextjs, mongodb, auth0, and reactjs.
+The APIs we used were mongodb and auth0.